northword/zotero-plugin-scaffold/docs/README.md

 Alternatively, you can run `pnpm dev` / `pnpm build` in the `docs` directory instead.

+Packages should be built before the documentation build.

 For syntax and configuration, see the following:

 - [Markdown Syntax Reference](https://vitepress.dev/guide/markdown)